 Best firewood for fireplace.
-I often hear people ask what is the best firewood to burn.
+Yet some types of firewood tend to burn better than others.
+Here is a list of the best firewood based on its heat value and more tips for burning firewood from the old farmers almanac.
 Best fireplace wood to burn burning wood for heat during the colder days of the year is a cost effective way to stay warm.

-For burning firewood in wood stoves or fireplaces choose well seasoned wood that has been split for a minimum of six months one year and stored in a covered and elevated location.
+For convenient handling and stoking in most wood stoves firewood is best cut into pieces 14 to 18 inches long.
 It burns better produces more heat and produces less creosote build up in your fireplace than green or unseasoned wood.
 There are differences between the way different types of wood burn especially between dense hardwoods and less dense woods like softwoods.